a2stuff/a2d/src/toolkits/LBTK.md

 #### Callbacks

 The `draw_entry_proc` callback is invoked for each item whenever the list is redrawn, e.g. when `LBTK::Init` is called or a scroll event happens. `A` is populated with the item index; `X,Y` hold the address of an `MGTK::Point` representing the text position of the item.
-This is already set as the drawing position via `MGTK::MoveTo` so a basic implementation should just call `MGTK::DrawText` with the item string.
+This is already set as the drawing position via `MGTK::MoveTo` so a basic implementation should just call `MGTK::DrawString` with the item string.
 A more elaborate implementation that e.g. displays multiple columns can use the position as the basis for its own `MGTK::MoveTo` calls.
 Note that the passed `MGTK::Point` must not be modified.

 The `on_sel_change` callback is invoked whenever selection changes as a result of an `LBTK::Click` or `LBTK::Key` action.
 This is useful to update other UI elements in response to the selection.
 The new selection can be inspected via the `selected_index` record member.
 This will be $FF if no item is selected, e.g. if the user clicked on empty space within the list.